Brazil's brittle governing coalition endangered by key party's young lawmakers

 With Temer's future on the line because of an ongoing corruption investigation and an electoral fraud trial that begins later Tuesday, the Brazilian Social Democracy Party (PSDB) is considering leaving the cabinet and quitting the coalition whatever the outcome.

-The breakaway movement is led by a group of young PSDB lawmakers in the lower house, known as "the black heads" for the colour of their hair, not yet grey from age.
+The breakaway movement is led by a group of young PSDB lawmakers in the lower house, known as "the black heads" for the color of their hair, not yet gray from age.
 They fear corruption accusations against Temer and his Brazilian Democratic Movement Party (PMDB) could further tarnish their own party that is already beset by scandals involving its own leaders.

 Temer, who is accused of receiving millions in bribes from giant meatpacker JBS SA, has won time from PSDB elders in the Senate, as they have not found a consensus figure to replace Temer should he be pushed from office and with Brazil's long-suffering economy showing signs of life.

-According to PSDB Senator Ricardo Ferraco, an influential politician in charge of drafting the labour reform, some of the party elders are changing their minds and considering a breakup.
+According to PSDB Senator Ricardo Ferraco, an influential politician in charge of drafting the labor reform, some of the party elders are changing their minds and considering a breakup.

 "Temer put a good government plan in place, but we cannot ignore the corruption allegations," said Ferraco, 53, from his Senate office overlooking the futuristic capital.
 "We are convinced the reforms need to continue whoever is the president."